Intel's new 9th Gen desktop CPUs may have ditched integrated GPUs to take on AMD

 The new processors join the company's three existing 'flagship' 9th-generation desktop chips, which launched in October last year – the Core i5-9600K, i7-9700K and i9-9900K – as well as the 9th-generation X-series for HEDT systems.

-Intel's didn't officially announce full details of these new processors, but we've been able to dig up information on all six of them by searching for these model names in Intel's ARK product database:
+Intel didn't officially announce full details of the new processors, but we've been able to dig up information on all six of them via some URL experimentation in Intel's ARK product database:

 - Intel Core i3-9350KF: 4-cores, 4-threads, no integrated graphics, clocked at 4.0GHz to 4.6GHz